Dini-49149/Data-Science/README.md

 # Data-Science

-Here you wil find the my hands on experience in Data science field.
+Here you will find all my hands on experience in Data science field.